6 Tips for Growing Ranunculus

 Ranunculus flower sizes range from 2” to 5” across and the long stems are ideal for cutting.
 If the flowers are cut before they’re fully open, they last for 10 to 12 days in a vase.

-• For spring flowers, plant ranunculus corms in fall (they are winter hardy in zones 8-11).
-In colder climates the corms may be planted in early spring for late summer flowers.
-Newly planted corms normally begin flowering in about 90 days and bloom for 4 to 6 weeks
+1. For spring flowers in hardiness zones 8-11, plant ranunculus corms in the fall for spring flowers.
+In colder climates, the corms should be planted in early spring for late summer flowers.
+Newly planted corms normally begin flowering in about 90 days and usually bloom for 4 to 6 weeks

 Freesias are native to South Africa and have been grown for cut flowers since the 1800s.
 They are loved for their fresh, sweet fragrance, which may remind you of baby powder.
 Freesias have 6 to 10 funnel-shaped blossoms per stem, and they open sequentially, from the bottom up.
 Colors include white, pink, yellow, red and violet-blue.
 The plants grow about 12” tall and have light green, sword-like foliage.